awesomeyi/MPCP/html/README.md

 Returns all user accounts in the following form:

 ```
-[ //Array of account objects
+//Array of account objects
+[
+  //Account object has the following properties
   {
     accountid
     bankname